Privacy or Asset Protection?

 DO NOT own REAL ESTATE in YOUR NAME!

 Why Real Estate Trusts are used in almost every state!

 - What is a Land Trust?
 Nothing more than a few pieces of paper and a Deed to Trustee

 - Why do I need to use a Trust?
 For your privacy of ownership and asset protection

 - What if I need to change my Trustee?
 It is easy to do with a Land Trust

 All three of these questions are very important to your long-term financial health.
-Let me be straightforward with this information.
 You are working very hard to accumulate property for investment and cash flow.
-You put yourself, your family, and your children’s financial future at risk investing in real estate.
+You put yourself, your family, and your children’s financial future at risk by investing in real estate.